 Announcement of Funding Opportunity

-The National Stem Cell Foundation of Australia (NSCFA) is a prominent supporter of stem cell science in Australia, well known for its annual award to promising mid-career researchers (the Metcalf Prize) and ongoing support of students and early-career researchers by providing travel grants to participate in various conferences (in particular, the Australasian Society for Stem Cell Research annual meeting).
+The National Stem Cell Foundation of Australia (NSCFA) is a prominent supporter of stem cell science in Australia, well known for its annual award to promising mid-career researchers - the Metcalf Prizes - and ongoing support of students and early-career researchers by providing travel grants to participate in various conferences, such as the Australasian Society for Stem Cell Research annual meeting.

 To be eligible the research project must be:

 - Utilising stem cell technology

 - At the late pre-clinical trial stage in readiness for clinical trials OR ready to conduct a clinical trial.